open-infrastructure-labs/openinfralabs-website/src/pages/supporters/index.md

   title: Supporting Organizations
 ---

-OpenInfra Labs is an open source community stewarded by the OpenStack Foundation (OSF).
+OpenInfra Labs is an open source community supported by the OpenStack Foundation (OSF).